CyberZHG/LaTeXGitHubMarkdown/README.md

 $$\nabla \times \mathbf{B} = \displaystyle \mu_0\mathbf{J} + \mu_0 \varepsilon_0 \frac{\partial \mathbf{E}} {\partial t}$$

-If you successfully installed this extension, you can see `LaTeX` buttons in the right-top corner of Markdown documents.
+If you successfully installed this extension, you can see a `LaTeX` button in the right-top corner of this Markdown document.

-You can see the `LaTeX` button in the following elements:
+You can see the `LaTeX` buttons in the following elements:

-* The Markdown file in a repository.
+* A Markdown file in a repository.

 ![README.md](https://cloud.githubusercontent.com/assets/853842/17482634/446e99f4-5db5-11e6-9ec2-55c976dfe970.png)

-* The comments in a issue.
+* The comments in an issue.

 ![Issue](https://cloud.githubusercontent.com/assets/853842/17482548/df9b9f40-5db4-11e6-8544-d00bf0c05a9c.png)

-* Gist file whose extension is `.md`.
+* A gist file whose extension is `.md`.

 ![Gist](https://cloud.githubusercontent.com/assets/853842/17482705/982472e4-5db5-11e6-9498-ea2913803f60.png)

-* Wiki page.
+* A wiki page.

 ![Wiki](https://cloud.githubusercontent.com/assets/853842/17482586/169a7494-5db5-11e6-9454-54abffba0a6f.png)